-For the 2013-2014 academic year, the total charge is $47,352 or $15,784 for each of the three terms.
-The first term bill will also include a one-time charge of $90 for a mandatory accident insurance plan.
-Additionally, a mandatory Health Services Fee of $70 will be assessed each term.
+The first term bill will include a one-time charge of $99 for a mandatory accident insurance plan.
+Additionally, a mandatory Health Services Fee of $96 will be assessed each term.

 There are additional costs related to going to college.
 The school does not bill students for these items, but families must take these expenses into consideration.
 Students will need money to buy books and supplies ($200-$400 each term).
 Students will also need money for doing their laundry, buying snacks, and personal items.
 In addition, students may make several trips home during the school year and need money for transportation.
 Such costs depend upon distance and method of travel.

 Knox College's Business Office sends billing statements to the student at his/her home address for one-third of the comprehensive fee--tuition, fees, room, and board--several weeks prior to the beginning of each of the three terms.
 Unless other arrangements have been made, payment is expected in full, less any financial aid, two to three weeks prior to the first date of each term.

 If the student is receiving financial assistance, review the information under Crediting Financial Aid to a Student's Account below.
 Some types of assistance are credited directly to the student's account and reduce the balance due.
 Advance payments will also appear as a credit on the billing statement.

 If the student will receive assistance from a source not yet credited to the student's account, the parent or student should write the source and amount of additional funds on the billing statement, deduct the amount from the balance due to determine what is actually owed, and return the billing statement along with a check for the balance due to the Business Office.
 All outside scholarships should be reported to the Office of Financial Aid.